test-to-com/phalcondbg/README.md

 ### Windows

 I have not tried to build the PHALCON PHP Code or Debug Extension in windows, but, since the extension uses ZEPHIR, it should be buildable on windows.

-(TODO) I will try to work out a batch file that is capable of building this project in Windows, for now, it's basically linux only.
+**TODO:** I will try to work out a batch file that is capable of building this project in Windows, for now, it's basically linux only.

 Implementation Notes
 --------------------